Full Tag Reference

 Global preset sets (in template header)

-Section titled “Global preset sets (in template header)”Place <mm-presets> elements in the template header block, typically after the <body> tag:
+Section titled “Global preset sets (in template header)”Place <mm-preset> elements in the template header block, typically after the <body> tag:

 <body style="margin: 0; padding: 0;">